yebo29/easy-etcd2/README.md

 The output of the script is the environment variable that needs to be set to configure `etcdctl` to talk to the cluster.

+The first node has its ports published and each machine is named etcd0# (etcd01, etcd02, etc)

 Note: This script is meant for development or demonstration purposes only, as it does not build a robust cluster across multiple Docker hosts.

+To stop and destroy nodes or the entire cluster, simply run:

+    ./stop-and-destroy-cluster.sh

+Ths script wil loop through all machines with the name "etcd" in it and prompt to delete and remove each one, or the entire cluster.

 ## Deploying etcd without Docker